 The Wudang Mountains have been an important center of Daoism for over a thousand years and there are 100s of small Taoist temples throughout the mountains.
 Wudang is also the birthplace of internal martial arts where legend states that the great Daoist priest Zhang San Feng came to live as hermit and learn the Daoist methods of immortality.
 During his time in Wudang, Zhang San Feng incorporated his many years of training in Shaolin Kung Fu, Daoist Internal Alchemy, and Qi Gong Zhang to create Neijiaquan Kung Fu.

-Wudang Xuanzong Taijiquan is a 108 posture form that comes from deep in the Wudang Mountains and until recently was only taught to the inner disciples of the Xuanzong Temple.
+Wudang Xuanzong Taijiquan is a 108 posture form that is suppose to come from deep in the Wudang Mountains and until recently was only taught to Shifu Wang Chang Sheng's inner disciples.
 Shifu Chen Lei was only one of eight non disciples to be taught this form.
 Because of this, the form is not well known in China but hopefully through this schools efforts, more people will come to learn and love this Taijiquan.
 Wudang Xuanzong Taijiquan has a strong flavor of all 3 types of neijiaquan kung fu.
 Almost all postures are done on both sides of the body, there are many Fajing or explosive movements and many kicks.
 Done slowly it looks like other types of Taijiquan, but done at regular speed it looks more like Wudangquan or Wudang Boxing Kung Fu.
 It is a deep form with many practical fighting applications.

 Sun Shi Kung Fu (Xingyiquan, Baguazhang, Taijiquan)